Strategic Rocket Forces

 Strategic Rocket Forces units

-Strategic Rocket Forces include three missile armies: the 27th Guards Missile Army (headquarters in Vladimir), the 31st Missile Army (Orenburg), the 33rd Guards Missile Army (Omsk).
-The 53rd Missile Army (Chita) was disbanded in 2002.
-It appears that the 31st Missile Army (Orenburg) will be liquidated by 2016.
+Strategic Rocket Forces include three missile armies: the 27th Guards Missile Army (headquarters in Vladimir), the 31st Missile Army (Orenburg), and the 33rd Guards Missile Army (Omsk).

-As of the end of 2010, the missile armies included 11 missile divisions with operational ICBMs.
+As of January 2020, the missile armies included 11 missile divisions.

 Number of missiles